storybookjs/react-native/docs/src/pages/configurations/custom-webpack-config/index.md

 -   first loader in the module.loaders (Babel loader for JS)
 -   all existing plugins

+> If your custom webpack config uses a fallback `file-loader`, it is necessary to exclude the `.ejs` file extension.

 ## Full control mode + default

 You may want to keep Storybook's [default config](/configurations/default-config), but just need to extend it.